 - Crepitation, rhonchi, and bronchial breath sound on auscultation

 - Altered mental status, especially in the elderly

 - Hypotension, especially in patients with sepsis

 A carefully collected history and thorough physical examination lay the foundation for a diagnosis.
 They also help decide on which investigations to carry out.
-The physician should inquire about any history of malignancy, organ transplantation, use of corticosteroids, or any condition necessitating prolonged immunosuppressive drugs, intravenous drug use, and the patient’s sexual practices to find out the cause of immunodeficiency.
+The provider should inquire about any history of malignancy, organ transplantation, use of corticosteroids, or any condition necessitating prolonged immunosuppressive drugs, intravenous drug use, and the patient’s sexual practices to find out the cause of immunodeficiency.
 The history and physical examination findings will also give clues towards the probable etiology of the disease.

 Routine laboratory investigations should be ordered, which include:

 - Complete blood count (CBC) with differential.
-In the case of bacterial etiology, leukocytosis, along with raised neutrophil count, might be seen, provided the patient does not have immunodeficiency due to neutropenia.
+In the case of bacterial etiology, leukocytosis, along with the raised neutrophil count, might be seen, provided the patient does not have immunodeficiency due to neutropenia.
 In the case of viral pneumonia, the leukocyte count can be elevated, decreased, or normal.

-- Inflammatory markers such as C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), procalcitonin will be raised due to ongoing inflammation.
+- Inflammatory markers such as C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and procalcitonin will be raised due to ongoing inflammation.
 Procalcitonin and CRP can also help predict the severity of pneumonia and prognosis early on in the disease.